-The Ford Gran Torino was named after the Italian city of “Turin” which is the center of the automotive industry in Italy.
-In the US, Ford Gran Torino had the same cult car status as a FireBird, or Mustang.
+The Ford Gran Torino takes its name from the Italian city of “Turin”, the famed center of the Italian automotive industry.
+Stateside, the Ford Gran Torino holds the same cult status as the Firebird and Mustang.

 1972 Gran Torino review

-The hood of the car has a dual air intake.
-It helps to cool the space under the hood.
-Front and rear bumpers are made of durable, good-looking, chrome-plated metal.
-Given the fact that most of
+The hood of the car has a dual air intake which helps cooling under the hood.
+Front and rear bumpers are made of durable, chrome-plated metal.
+Given the fact that most of the nearly 500,000 Ford Gran Torinos produced still have their chrome in excellent condition today, is a sign that the original quality of production and assembly was quite high.

 1972 Ford Gran Torino interior